-Would you like to take a look at the islands from high above?
+Would you like to see the islands from high above?
 Well, you can.
-On Terceira Island there is a company that provides this unusual experience.
-The departures are made from the Lajes Airport and the trip offers dreamy views over Terceira Island.
-Given its proximity to the other islands of the Central Group, this trip also enables an impressive view over them, providing a clear idea of what an archipelago is.
+On Terceira Island there is a company that provides this unusual experience, offering dreamy views over Terceira Island.
+Departures take place at the Lajes Airport.
+Given the proximity of Terceira to the other islands of the Central Group, this trip also allows an impressive view over them, providing a clear idea of what an archipelago really is.
 Paragliding and ultra-lighting are also gradually becoming common activities in the Azores.

 Volcanism and Speleology

-Countless yachts from all over the world make the marinas of Horta, Ponta Delgada and Praia da Vitória their port of call before leaving to other islands or before crossing the Atlantic Ocean.
-Many high-seas fishing records have been registered in the Azores.
-Tuna, several shark species, needlefish, Atlantic bonito, Almaco Jack, barracuda, Gilthead seabream and red porgy are among most captured species.
+Countless yachts from all over the world make the marinas of Horta, Ponta Delgada and Praia da Vitória their port of call before leaving to other Azorean islands or before crossing the Atlantic Ocean.

-As far as rock fishing is concerned, the abundance of species is impressive: conger eel, drumfish, mackerel, mediterranean moray, white sea bream, white trevally, etc. Each island offers excellent fishing spots!
+As far as rock fishing is concerned, the abundance of species is impressive: conger eel, drumfish, mackerel, Mediterranean moray, white seabream, white trevally, etc. And each island offers excellent fishing spots!

-Besides that, diving, surfing and sailing are also very popular in the Archipelago.
+Besides, diving, surfing and sailing are also very popular in the Archipelago of the Azores.

-Extreme sports lovers will find great spots on every island, with good weather conditions and unique settings to practise their favourite sport.
-The tourism offer is also ever richer and diversified in this sector, as there is an increasing number of companies providing various extreme experiences.
+Extreme sports lovers will find great spots on every island of the Azores, with good weather conditions and unique settings to practise their favourite sport.
+Also, the tourist supply is increasingly richer and diversified in this sector, as an increasing number of companies is providing various extreme experiences.

 Nightlife in the Azores

-The Azores are naturally peaceful and calm, just as the surrounding landscape.
-However, the cities offer theatres, cinemas, pubs, cafés and outdoor cafés, Fado houses, among other places that provide a lively nightlife.
-Nevertheless, for those who are more energetic, we suggest the nightclubs that exist on every island.
+The Azores islands are naturally peaceful and calm, just as their landscape.
+Nevertheless, in the Azorean cities there are theatres, cinemas, pubs, cafés, outdoor cafés, Fado houses, among other places that create a lively nightlife.
+For the most energetic, we suggest the nightclubs that exist on every island of the Azores.

-In addition to that, during springtime and throughout the summer, there are countless outdoor music festivals, concerts, dances and shows, both in the cities and on the beaches and lakes.
+In addition, during springtime and throughout the summer, there are countless outdoor music festivals, concerts, dances and shows, both in the cities and on the beaches and lakes.